-As of May 27, 2021, we were operating in 96% of our locations, including approximately 1,100 Journeys, 160 Johnston & Murphy and 123 Schuh locations.
+As of August 31, 2021, we are operating in substantially all of our locations.
 All store locations are operating under enhanced measures to ensure the health and safety of employees and customers, including providing hand sanitizer in multiple locations throughout each store for customer and employee use, enhanced cleaning and sanitation protocols, reconfigured sales floors to promote physical distancing and modified employee and customer interactions to limit contact.
-In Journeys stores, it is recommended for employees and customers to wear masks.
-In most of the Schuh stores and all of the Johnston & Murphy shops and factory stores, employees and customers are still required to wear masks.
+In Journeys stores, it is required for employees and recommended for customers to wear masks.
+In most of the Schuh stores, it is required for both employees and customers to wear masks.
+In Johnston & Murphy shops and factory stores, it is recommended for employees and customers to wear masks.